EXCLUSIVE-HSBC considering exit from Turkey - sources

 DUBAI/LONDON, Jan 29 (Reuters) - HSBC HSBA.L is considering exiting Turkey as part of broader cost-cutting measures under interim Chief Executive Noel Quinn, sources familiar with the matter said.

-The bank is also seeking to sell or shrink its business in other markets where it has subscale operations, including Armenia, Greece and Oman, the sources said.
+The bank is also seeking to sell or shrink its business in other markets where it has small-scale operations that struggle to compete with local players, including Armenia, Greece and Oman, the sources said.

 A spokeswoman for HSBC declined to comment.

+HSBC's interim Chief Executive Noel Quinn is expected to announce his cost-cutting measures when the bank reports annual results and its new strategy on Feb.
+18.

+Quinn is auditioning for the full-time CEO role under chairman Mark Tucker.
+He is tipped by insiders at the bank to get the job although it could yet go to a surprise external candidate.

-(Reporting By Saeed Azhar, Clara Denina and Lawrence White; Editing by Jan Harvey)
+(Reporting By Saeed Azhar, Clara Denina and Lawrence White; Additional reporting by Ebru Tuncay in Istanbul; Editing by Jan Harvey)

 ((lawrence.white@thomsonreuters.com; +44 207 542 6137; Reuters Messaging: lawrence.white.thomsonreuters@reuters.net))